Randomized Linear Algebra Approaches to Estimate the Von Neumann Entropy of Density Matrices: Experiments

 \section{Experiments}

-In this section we report experimental results in order to prove the practical efficiency of our algorithms.
+In this section we report experimental results in order to demonstrate the practical efficiency of our algorithms.
 We show that our algorithms are \textit{both} numerically accurate \textit{and} computationally efficient.
-Our algorithms were implemented in MatLab; to be precise, we used MATLAB R2016a on the Snyder cluster of Purdue University.
-The (dedicated) node that we used consists of two 10-Core Intel Xeon-E5 processors (2.60GHz) and 512 GBs of RAM.
+Our algorithms were implemented in Matlab R2016a on a compute node with two 10-Core Intel Xeon-E5 processors (2.60GHz) and 512 GBs of RAM.

 We generated random density matrices for most of which we used the QETLAB Matlab toolbox~\cite{qetlab} to derive (real-valued) density matrices of size $5,000 \times 5,000$, on which most of our extensive evaluations were run.
 We also tested our methods on a much larger $30,000 \times 30,000$ density matrix, which was close to the largest matrix that Matlab would allow us to load.
 We used the function~\texttt{RandomDensityMatrix} of QETLAB and the Haar measure; we also experimented with the Bures measure to generate random matrices, but we did not observe any qualitative differences worth reporting.
 Recall that exactly computing the Von-Neumann entropy using eqn.~\eqref{eqn:earlyR} presumes knowledge of the entire spectrum of the matrix; to compute all singular values of a matrix we used the~\texttt{svd} function of Matlab.
 The accuracy of our proposed approximation algorithms was evaluated by measuring the relative error; wall-clock times were reported in order to quantify the speedup that our approximation algorithms were able to achieve.